Propaganda: history, methods, modern forms and how to recognize them

 There are personalities that you only really understand when you detach yourself from their public image.
 Dieter Bohlen belongs exactly in this category.
 Musically, I myself am not a big fan of his shallow, often very simple melodies - and yet, to be fair, it has to be said that what he created was extremely precise, target group-oriented and clearly structured for the 1980s.
 Bohlen was never the great artist in the romantic sense.
 But he was an outstanding businessman, a hard worker and someone who understood his craft in a way that few do today.

 What makes him interesting for me is not so much his music - but the fact that he remained successful for decades, while whole generations of artists came and went around him.
-And that today - after many years of silence - he is suddenly taking a clear stand on social issues.
-This is the reason why it is worth looking at Dieter Bohlen as a person beyond the usual media image: not as a pop titan, not as a TV pundit, but as a craftsman, businessman and mirror of a time that understands itself less and less.
+That he attended the same commercial college in Oldenburg as I did.
+And that today - after many years of silence - he is suddenly taking a clear stance on social issues.
+That is the reason why it is worth looking at Dieter Bohlen as a person beyond the usual media image: not as a pop titan, not as a TV pundit, but as a craftsman, businessman and mirror of a time that understands itself less and less.

 Read more